 You can also double check the day care program’s credentials.
 Are they certified?
 Does their staff receive any kind of special training.
 Then, talk to the staff, and pay attention to their attitudes and how they talk about children.
 Do they seem to enjoy children?
 Do they seem too severe?

 In any event, if your child experiences a personal injury while in the care of a day care facility, you may have a personal injury claim.
-Call the dedicated Georgia personal injury claim attorney at the Bader Law Firm to learn more.
+Call the dedicated Georgia personal injury claim attorney at Bader Scott Injury Lawyers to learn more.